erg55/Simon-lab-workshop/README.md

 ```
 There are many other commonly used commands in bash, here are some of other most used ones.
 Try them out!

-ls prints out all the contents of the folder you're in or that you list.
+**ls** prints out all the contents of the folder you're in or that you list.

-gunzip will unzip a file.
+**gunzip** will unzip a file.

-cat, short for concatenate, will print out the contents of an unzipped file.
+**cat**, short for concatenate, will print out the contents of an unzipped file.

-du, disk utility, will tell you the size of a file.
+**du**, disk utility, will tell you the size of a file.

-touch will create a blank text document of the name you give it.
+**touch** will create a blank text document of the name you give it.

-nano will allow you to edit or create a text document based on the name you give.
+**nano** will allow you to edit or create a text document based on the name you give.

-pwd will Print your current Working Directory.
+**pwd** will Print your current Working Directory.

 ##### EASTER EGG

-Let's do something so we barely every have to use that pwd command.
+Let's do something so we barely every have to use that **pwd** command.
 Go up one folder to your home directory:
 ```
     cd ..
 ```